mmai/piquetBook/src/index.md

 If either player has dealt to him a hand which contains neither king, queen, nor knave, he holds carte blanche.
 This entitles him to score ten.
 Before he takes in he must show the carte blanche by dealing his cards quickly one on top of the other, face upwards on the table, after which he retakes them into his hand.
 If either player has carte blanche, he must inform his adversary at once, by saying, "I have a carte blanche", or "Discard for carte blanche."
 As soon as the adversary has discarded, the carte blanche is shown to him.
 (See also Laws 18-20)

 If the elder hand scores, _in hand and play_,  thirty or more before his adversary counts anything that hand, he wins a _pique_.
 A _pique_ entitles the player to add thirty to his score; but in all other respects the hand is played as already explained.
-For example :lA has a quint major, which is good for point and sequence, and three aces, which are also good.
+For example : A has a quint major, which is good for point and sequence, and three aces, which are also good.
 He counts twenty for the point and quint, and three for the aces, and then leads the quint major and the two aces, or one of the aces and some other card.
 This makes him thirty; and, as his adversary has not scored anything, it is a _pique_.
 A, when he leads the card which makes him thirty, instead of counting "Thirty", counts "Sixty".
 It is not necessary that the card led which makes thirty should win the trick.
 The elder hand, having reckoned twenty-nine when his adversary has reckoned nothing, and having the lead, wins a _pique_ even if he leads a losing card.

 If a player scores, _in hand alone_, thirty points or more by scores that reckon in order before anything that his adversary can count, he wins a _repique_.
 A _repique_ entitles the player to add sixty to his score.
 Thus: If a player has point, quint, and quatorze (all good), he _repiques_ his adversary.
 He counts five for point, fifteen for sequence, making twenty, and fourteen for quatorze, making thirty-four.
 Instead of counting "Thirty-four," he counts "Ninety-four."
 In all other ways, the hand is played as already explained.